learnable-content/meteor1.2/Your_First_Meteor_Application_handouts/lesson10-1.md

 Meteor.users
 ```

 The returned information will confirm that this is a regular collection.
 We can even use the `find` and `fetch` functions, but since there aren't any registered users at the moment, no data will be returned.
+This package also provides us with a number of useful functions, and we'll see a couple of these as we progress through the chapter.